instructlab/instructlab/docs/STABLE.md

 hint: Updates were rejected because the tag already exists in the remote.
 ```

-If you are sure, push with force to upstream and prepare to live with the consequences of your actions
+If you are sure, push with force to upstream and prepare to live with the consequences of your actions.

 ```ShellSession
 git push -f upstream stable
 ```

-Check the tags on GitHub web UI.
+Finally, check the tags on GitHub web UI to ensure everything looks correct.